 I leave school and relocated to Surabaya.
 I met with the super nice and humble guy, Ade Malsasa Akbar.
 He taught me a lot.
 I learned so much from him.
 He was the first man that taught me about non-technical things in GNU/Linux such as licenses and GNU projects.

 After the partition mismatch incident, I wipe my hard disk and only put Ubuntu as a single OS.
 Seven months later I relocated to Malang.

 I learned more about GNU/Linux in Malang.
 Reading many Wikipedia articles, blog posts, and StackOverflow answers.
 In this phase, I don't want to lose any single bit of information regarding my reading history and all the solutions to the problem I faced.
 So I save every single of them to

 I spent every day using GNU/Linux, and start customizing its behavior and looks.
 Later in 2015, I moved to Debian and never looked back.
-At this year, I start to learn more about its philosophical and non-technical side.
+This year, I start to learn more about its philosophical and non-technical side.
 I learn about GNU and Linux history, GNU projects, RMS, licenses, and the difference between the open-source movement and the free-software movement.

 I don't imagine if I didn't take this path.
 My career would be very different now.
 I am very grateful to know GNU/Linux early on in my life.
 I am connected to many great programmers, scientists, and authors.
-I managed to make a lot of contribution such as pull requests, translation, and talks.
+I managed to make a lot of contributions such as pull requests, translation, and talks.
 Those actions changed my career for good sake later on.

 I don't imagine if I didn't take this path.
 My career would be very different now.
 I am very grateful to know GNU/Linux early on in my life.
-I managed to make a lot of contribution such as pull requests, translation, and talks.
+I managed to make a lot of contributions such as pull requests, translation, and talks.
 Those actions changed my career for good sake later on.